buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/tyk-kubernetes-ingress-controller.md

 ---

-For Kubernetes Ingress support with Tyk Operator see the documentation in the [Tyk Operator Repository on GitHub](https://github.com/TykTechnologies/tyk-operator)
+For Kubernetes Ingress support using *Tyk Operator* see the documentation in the [Tyk Operator Repository on GitHub](https://github.com/TykTechnologies/tyk-operator)